header-banner-rice-bags.jpg

 How is rice produced?

 While rice is a versatile crop that can be grown in a variety of environments, 90% of the global rice supply is produced in tropical nations with high rainfall such as Thailand, India and Indonesia.
-Rice crops require a large amount of water to grow, so most farmers choose to flood their paddy fields at all times with a layer of water around 3-10 centimetres in height.
-In the tropics where there are seasons of heavy rainfall, the water for paddy fields often come from irrigation systems that are linked to nearby dams and rivers.5
+Rice crops require a large amount of water to grow, so most farmers flood their paddy fields at all times with a layer of water around 3-10 centimetres in height.
+In the tropics, where there are seasons of heavy rainfall, the water for paddy fields often comes from irrigation systems that are linked to nearby dams and rivers.5

-Pests and diseases are a frequent nuisance in paddy fields, as an estimated 37% of rice crops are lost each year to insects and birds.6 Thus, to supply the sheer amount of rice produced each year, farmers have to use fertiliser and spray pesticides to keep rice seedlings healthy and pest-free.
-Even though organic rice is considered more desirable in the European market,7 growing rice without fertiliser or pesticides yields less rice and is subsequently less profitable for farmers who rely on these crops for their livelihoods.8
+Pests and diseases are a frequent nuisance in paddy fields, as an estimated 37% of rice crops are lost yearly to insects and birds.6 Thus, to supply the sheer amount of rice produced each year, farmers are pushed to use fertiliser and spray pesticides to keep rice seedlings healthy and pest-free.
+Even though organic rice is considered more desirable in the European market,7 growing rice without fertiliser or pesticides yields less rice and is typically less profitable for farmers who rely on these crops for their livelihoods.8

-When rice seedlings have matured and their kernels have turned a golden brown, the harvesting can begin.
+The harvesting can begin when rice seedlings have matured and their kernels have turned a golden brown.
 First, the crops are cut and then threshed to remove the actual grains from the harvested material.
-All the collected grains are then put through a drying process as soon as possible to get rid of most of the moisture in the rice, which can be done manually by drying the grains under the sun or by using mechanical dryers.9 A crucial step in rice production is milling when the husk and bran layers that encase a rice kernel are removed to make the rice edible.
+All the collected grains are then dried as soon as possible to get rid of most of the moisture in the rice, which can be done manually by drying the grains under the sun or by using mechanical dryers.9 A crucial step in rice production is milling, when the husk and bran layers that encase a rice kernel are removed to make the rice edible.

 The Future of Rice

-A pressing concern for rice farmers is climate change and the increasing frequency of droughts that can have a devastating impact on rice production.
-Ironically, growing rice in flooded fields releases methane - a greenhouse gas that contributes to global warming.
+A pressing concern for rice farmers is climate change and the increasing frequency of droughts that can devastate rice production.
+Growing rice in flooded fields also releases methane - a greenhouse gas contributing to global warming.
 When paddy fields are flooded, the layer of water prevents oxygen from reaching the soil and anaerobic bacteria can then thrive in the soil layer while producing methane gas.
 What all this means is that the conventional way of growing rice is becoming unsustainable.11

-Luckily, researchers and farmers are testing out new ways to grow rice such as the system of rice intensification (SRI) that involves alternately wetting and drying rice plants, and ultimately uses half the water that constant flooding does.
-This technique also requires fewer seeds and uses organic matter for fertiliser while increasing total rice yield by 20 to 200 percent.12 Yet more scientists are looking to breed extra resilient types of rice like Green Super Rice (GSR) that can withstand harsh environments in floods, droughts or salty soils,13 so if you’re a big fan of rice, then don’t worry because the future of your favourite complex carb is in good hands.
+Luckily, researchers and farmers are testing out new ways to grow rice, such as the system of rice intensification (SRI) that involves alternately wetting and drying rice plants and ultimately uses half the water that constant flooding does.
+This technique also requires fewer seeds and uses organic matter for fertiliser, increasing total rice yield by 20 to 200 per cent.12 Yet more scientists are looking to breed extra resilient types of rice like Green Super Rice (GSR) that can withstand harsh environments in floods, droughts or salty soils,13 so if you’re a big fan of rice, then don’t worry because the future of your favourite complex carb is in good hands.

 Related articles